Bengaluru Urban District, Karnataka

 List of Talukas in Bengaluru Urban District

 Bengaluru Urban District is divided into 5 Talukas for administrative and revenue purposes.
 In total, there are 960 villages under these talukas.
-The table below lists each taluka along with village count and geographical area.
+The table below lists each taluka along with village count and area.

 Sl.
 No.TalukaVillagesArea (km²)